eclipse-keyple/keyple-website/content/docs/developer-guide/distributed-application.md

 The second diagram below illustrates an arbitrary more complex possible use case with several hardware readers connected to different terminals.

-These could be for example a ticketing reloading service, where the intelligence would be on the terminal with remote readers, with thin clients on A & B terminals communicating locally with the cards.
+These could be for example a ticketing reloading service, where the business logic would be on the terminal with remote readers, with thin clients on A & B terminals communicating locally with the cards.

 In this use case, the **Keyple Distributed** solution is use for card communication.